Mazda CX-5 review - Interior, design and technology

-Infotainment used to be a weak link with Mazdas, but in recent years the brand has upped its game.
-However, compared to the larger infotainment screens found in some rivals, the eight-inch unit in the Mazda trails.
-The graphics aren’t as sharp as the higher-resolution displays found in VW products, although Apple CarPlay and Android Auto are now available.
-Also included are DAB, Bluetooth and three years’ map updates for the standard sat-nav.
+Infotainment used to be a weak link with Mazdas, but in recent years the brand has upped its game, particularly with the introduction of the larger 10.25-inch infotainment screen.
+Apple CarPlay and Android Auto are available, along with DAB, Bluetooth and five years’ map updates for the standard sat-nav.

 The system is relatively easy to operate using the rotary controller on the transmission tunnel, although the menu layout isn’t especially logical and too many inputs are required to perform some tasks.

-Sport models and above include a head-up display (dubbed Active Driving Display) that shows speed, sat-nav data and traffic sign recognition, while GT Sport versions feature a 7.0-inch TFT colour screen.
+Sport models and above include a head-up display (dubbed Active Driving Display) that shows speed, sat-nav data and traffic sign recognition, along with a 7.0-inch TFT colour screen.

 Entry-level cars come with a six-speaker sound system that provides perfectly adequate quality.
-However, Sport trim offers a Bose ten-speaker surround sound system with a subwoofer and separate tweeters, which should keep audiophiles happy with its punchy and crisp sound.
+However, Sport trim offers a Bose ten-speaker audio system with a subwoofer and separate tweeters, which should keep audiophiles happy with its punchy and crisp sound.

 In this review